abumq/easyloggingpp/README.md

 </pre>

 # Introduction
-Easylogging++ is single header only, feature-rich, efficient logging library for C++ applications.
+Easylogging++ is single header, feature-rich, efficient logging library for C++ applications.
 It has been written keeping three things in mind; performance, management (setup, configure, logging, simplicity) and portability.
 Its highly configurable and extremely useful for small to large sized projects.
 This manual is for Easylogging++ v9.89.
 For other versions please refer to corresponding [release](https://github.com/easylogging/easyloggingpp/releases) on github.

  [![top]
 Goto Top](#table-of-contents)